gohjiaying/CloudSeederTerraform/01-TerraformDockerHelloWorld/README.md

     - creates an aditional hidden folder named ".terraform" to organize packages that are required.
 In this case docker provider has been retrieved.

 4. Run `terraform validate` on terminal.
 This command:
     - checks the syntax of configuration code.

 5. Run `terraform plan` on terminal.
 This command:
     - generates and show an execution plan.
     - checks if potential changes match with expectations.

 6. Run `terraform apply` on terminal.
 This command:
     - builds or make changes to infrastructure to reach the desired state as defined in the configuration files.

 7. Run `docker images` on terminal *(View resource option 1)*.
 This command:
     - list your docker image in your local computer.
 (Observe that you have hello-world docker image).

 8. Run `terraform show` on terminal. *(View resource option 2)*.
 This command:
     - allows viewing of resources that are managed by Terraform.
-    - inspect the current state as terraform sees it.
+    - inspects the current state as terraform sees it.

 8. Run `terraform destroy` on terminal.
 This command:
     - removes infrastructure managed by Terraform.

 9. Run `docker images` or `terraform show`.
     - Notice that the "hello-world" container been removed from your local computer.